-Are you wondering how to differentiate in your classes?
+Are you wondering how to differentiate in your world language classes?
 It’s reasonable to ask a teacher who has 20-25 students a day to differentiate.

 But high school world language teachers have from 100 – 150 students.
 Requiring us to write different lesson plans for the variety of skill levels in our classes is asking us to put our mental health in jeopardy.